CzechTea/ostraVABANK/README.md

 Download PuTTY from their website -> https://www.putty.org/

 After downloading it, open it and type the IP Address and port of your server.
-From Connection Type.
-Click Other: RAW
+From Connection Type click Other: RAW

 Click Open